-HRC Applauds Introduction of Legislation to Remove Unfair Taxation of Health Benefits
+HRC Applauds Introduction of Legislation to Remove Discriminatory Taxation of Health Benefits

 HRC today lauded Senators Charles Schumer (D-NY) and Susan Collins (R-ME) for introducing the Tax Parity for Health Plan Beneficiaries Act in the United States Senate.
 The bill, which was also introduced in the 112th Congress, would end the unfair taxation of employer-provided health insurance for domestic partners, as well as the penalty imposed on fair-minded employers who provide equal benefits to their LGBT employees.
 On average an LGBT employee will pay $1,069 a year in federal taxes for employer provided spousal health care, according to the Williams Institute at UCLA.